anyscale/hermetic/README.md

 Hermetic is a library that makes it easy to develop, test, evaluate and deploy LLM Applications.

+**Note**: Hermetic is still experimental.
+In particular the APIs may change as we learn more about what works or doesn't.

 # Quick start guide